 With the potential for a decentralized model based on blockchain to reduce transaction costs, smaller electricity producers could sell excess renewable energy to other network participants, thus, in theory, bringing down prices through increasing the competition and grid efficiency.
 Trusted third parties, such as retailers, may play a much smaller role in a distributed P2P model and smart contracts will automate processes that previously required manual work and multiple parties.
 With smart contracts, trades can be made automatically using price signals and real-time renewable energy production data throughout the network.

 For example, whenever more variable renewable energy is generated than needed, smart contracts could be used to ensure that excess electricity is diverted into storage automatically.
 Conversely, the electricity held in storage could be deployed for use whenever the generated power output is insufficient.
 In this way, blockchain technology could directly control network flows and flexibility options, avoiding curtailment of solar and wind energy.

 The possible energy use cases of blockchain technology show a lot of promise.
 In addition to reducing transaction costs across the system, increasing the efficiency of processes and thus delivering cost benefits for customers, the technology can enable direct interactions between all parties involved.
-This ensures that existing generation’s capacity is utilized optimally, whilst energy is made available at the best price.
+This ensures that the existing generation’s capacity is utilized optimally, whilst energy is made available at the best price.

-It has been found that identity theft cost consumed an enormous amount in the last few years.
+Identity theft has become a great danger nowadays and it has increased at an enormous amount in the last few years.
 This is despite all financial institutions and bodies giving alarms and alerts to the consumers who could not avoid this theft.
 This resulted in organizations asking for information and data from individuals to avert identity theft.
 This resulted in the loss of control of individuals over their personal individual information.
 Blockchain technology can remove this menace by creating a future where individuals can hold their privacy without risking identity theft.

-Birth of identity theft It is to be noted that claim, proof, and assertion are required for asserting an individual’s identity.
-A claim is a statement made by an individual or entity.
+How actually identity theft started?
+It all needs A claim is a statement made by an individual or entity.
+Claim, proof, and assertion are required for asserting an individual’s identity.
 In order to establish an identity claim, an individual requires a form of proof like an ID.
 Further, if an additional validity is required, a third party can assert this claim by cross-referencing their records.
 This form of data is, however, unstructured.
 It is further to be noted that proofs are usually given in the form of images or photocopies and can easily be stolen.

-Sovereign identity Blockchain ensures that an individual retains greater security regarding their individual personal information without losing their privacy and incurring additional expenses and fees.
+Blockchain ensures that an individual retains greater security regarding their individual personal information without losing their privacy and incurring additional expenses and fees.
 It is to be noted that distributed ledger containing everyone’s identity distributes trust from a single central point towards the whole system.
-Thus, the personal information is kept under individual control.
+Thus, personal information is kept under individual control.

-Avoiding Synthetic identity theft
+Avoiding Synthetic Identity Theft

 In case of Synthetic identity theft, where individual leverage pieces of fictional and real personal information to fabricate an entirely new identity, is the reason for the new account origination fraud that banks regularly have to deal with.
 In assuming these false identities, fraudsters can open, use, and reap benefits from savings and checking accounts, loans or credit cards before banks can detect or be alerted of their duplicity.
 This often leaves legitimate names with credit card debt, defaulted or credit score hits attached to them.